intel/FdtBusPkg/Docs/DtIoProtocol.md

-The `EFI_DT_IO_PROTOCOL` provides the basic device properrty, register I/O, DMA buffer and device enumeration interfaces that are used to abstract accesses to DT controllers.There is one `EFI_DT_IO_PROTOCOL` instance for each  supported device node in a Device Tree.
+The `EFI_DT_IO_PROTOCOL` provides the basic device properrty, register I/O, DMA buffer and device enumeration interfaces that are used to abstract accesses to DT controllers.There is one `EFI_DT_IO_PROTOCOL` instance for each  supported device node in a Devicetree.
 A device driver that wishes to manage a DT controller in a system will have to retrieve the `EFI_DT_IO_PROTOCOL` instance that is associated with the DT controller.
 A device handle for a DT controller will minimally